AccelByte/accelbyte-csharp-sdk/docs/custom_operation.md

   }
 }
 ```
-We need to create model classes that reflect the output.
+We need to create model classes that reflect this output.
 ```csharp
 using System;
 using System.Collections.Generic;